 4 The OEP represents the probability of seeing any single event within a defined period (one year in this case) with a particular loss size or greater.

-5 The AEP represents the probability of seeing total annual losses of a particular amount or greater a) US Windstorm
+5 The AEP represents the probability of seeing total annual losses of a particular amount or greater.